bss114/OHMC_Colaboratory/Protocols/AmpliconSeq/4_Cleanup.md

 - [ ] Discard ethanol
 - [ ] briefly centrigue, recapture, and use pipette to remove any ethanol at bottom of tube
 - [ ] Airdry beads for ~ 5 min at room temperature until no visible ethanol remains
-- [ ] Add 30 ul nuclease free water and mix well
+- [ ] Add 30 ul nuclease free water and pipet mix 20X
 - [ ] Capture beads
-- [ ] Transfer supernatant to fresh tube and quantify using Qubit, Tapestation, and qPCR.
+- [ ] Transfer 25ul supernatant to fresh tube and quantify using Qubit, Tapestation, and qPCR.

+*Note: For double bead clean up, add 15ul Ampure beads and repeat.
+QC final library.*